 Action Items are a type of to-do.
 They are designated tasks that someone is assigned that they need to get done.
-To make sure no action items are lost, all your action items will be compiled in one master to-do list of sorts.
+To make sure no action items are lost, all your action items will be compiled in one to-do list.
 Plus any incomplete action items can be carried forward as well.

 So when you have an upcoming meeting, you can add to the agenda in advance (as can your teammates) so you create a collaborative meeting agenda.
 Each person can add talking points, additional notes, or resources.
 They can create headers, format text, and highlight specific items or add any relevant links to documents.

 Then during the meeting, you can add supplemental notes, check off talking points as they get discussed, and then assign clear action items to your team